-Our fessing up to mistakes also has tremendous value for others too.
+Our fessing up to mistakes also has tremendous value for others, too.
 My mom was right when she implored me as I entered my teen years to learn from her mistakes.
 Today, I realize that the best mistakes to learn from are other people’s mistakes.
 Unfortunately, it took me 20 years to realize how very right my mother was.
-I wonder how much pain I could have avoided had I understood this sooner, had I been teachable earlier in life.
+I wonder how much pain I could have avoided had I understood this sooner and had I been teachable earlier in life.

 The Greatest Teacher

 “Pass on what you have learned.
 Strength, mastery.
 But weakness, folly, failure also.
 Yes, failure most of all.
 The greatest teacher failure is.”
-(The Last Jedi)
+(Yoda in The Last Jedi)

 Yes, I have some expertise and experience I can use to teach others.
 My mistakes, however, will often be better teachers though.